AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/maps.md

-Navigation on maps can be done by using gps traces, by moving along roads (Alchemist relies on [GraphHopper](https://www.graphhopper.com/) to provide directions), by interpolating gps traces with on-the-road-movements, or by ignoring the map information on just move as you would in a continous space.
+Navigation on maps can be done by using gps traces, by moving along roads (Alchemist relies on [GraphHopper](https://www.graphhopper.com/) to provide directions), by interpolating gps traces with on-the-road-movements, or by ignoring the map information on just move as you would in a continuous space.

-Configuring a simulation to run on a map, possibly using GPS tracks, requires three parameters to be specified:
-0. Environment
-0. Displacement
-0. Program to follow the GPS traces

 ## Setting up a map environment